 Travelers should make their own arrangements.
 If you wish to purchase airline tickets that will be pre-paid by the Department, contact Uniglobe Travel Designers at 237-4488 or Travel Solutions at 750-4020.
 Uniglobe Travel Designers and Travel Solutions are the only designated agencies authorized to provide pre-paid tickets to University travelers.
-You may also obtain a p-card from Kara or Chris to pay for airline tickets.
+You may also obtain a p-card from Libby to pay for airline tickets.
 If you choose to pay your expenses, you will be reimbursed after the travel is complete.
 If you drive, the University will reimburse either mileage or the lowest cost for airfare.

-After the travel is complete, return all receipts - except for per diem expenses - for reimbursement to Kara or Chris.
+After the travel is complete, return all receipts within 90 days of trip completion - except for per diem expenses - for reimbursement to Libby.
 Reimbursements will be made only if an approved travel request and T-number are in place before travel commences.